geoserver/geoserver-history/doc/en/user/source/tutorials/georss/georss.rst

 ======
 GeoServer supports `GeoRSS <http://georss.org/>`_ as an output format allowing you to serve features as an RSS feed.

-.. warning:: The screenshots on this tutorial have not yet been updated for the 2.0.x user interface.
-But most all the rest of the information should be valid, and the user interface is roughly the same, but a bit more easy to use.

 Quick Start
 -----------
 If you are using a web browser which can render rss feeds simply visit the url `http://localhost:8080/geoserver/wms/reflect?layers=states&format=rss <http://localhost:8080/geoserver/wms/reflect?layers=states&format=rss>`_  in your browser.
 This is assuming a local GeoServer instance is running with an out of the box configuration.
-You should see the following result:
+You should see a result that looks more or less like this:

 .. figure:: browser.png
    :align: center